yasmeenasali/geco_mini_timing/README.md

 tar -zxvf irig_event_checking_sripts.tar.gz
 ```

 The python scripts require a number of packages, many of which are likely already installed such as `gwpy`.
-Notably, the conversion script also requires gpstime.
+Notably, the conversion script also requires `gpstime`.
 This package can be installed on the following operating systems in the following ways:
 1. Mac OS using MacPorts
     - run `sudo port install py36-gpstime`
 2. Debian